truenas/documentation/content/SCALE/DataProtection/Replication.md

 To confirm that snapshots have been replicated, go to **Storage > Snapshots >Snapshots** and verify the destination dataset has new snapshots with correct timestamps.

 ![TasksReplicationTasksLocalSnapshotsSCALE](/images/SCALE/RepLocalSnaphots.png "Local Replicated Snapshots")

+## Advanced Replication

+Requirements:
+* Storage pools with datasets and data to snapshot.
+* SSH configured with a connection to the remote system saved in **System > SSH Connections**.
+* Dataset snapshot task saved in **Tasks > Periodic Snapshot Tasks**.